 A) Currently, my traffic comes entirely from my ‘how to’ videos.
 I only make a video if it’s a searched for topic, and then I gradually ask the viewer to subscribe, watch another video, join my email list, or buy a book, and so on.
 I will be venturing into SEO and paid advertising with the launch of my more expensive ear training course.

 Q) What have been your major hurdles when starting up, how have you overcome them?

-Q) Are there any services or tools that you can recommend for startups who need help with getting stuff done?
+Q) What are your tips for startups who need help with getting stuff done?

 Q) What are your long-term plans for the business?

 A) There’s many ways I could go with what I’m doing, but mostly I let the audience drive what happens next.
 I survey my audience regularly (through surveymonkey.com).
 I’m always trying to find out what people struggle with the most (musically!), what keeps them up at night, and then to solve that pain.
 That’s what lead me to tackle ear training – it was the most requested topic in every survey, so I’ve created an ear training course.
 I’ll continue to survey my viewers, and create new content, products and services based on their feedback.